 - Be developed consistent with the requirements in 42 CFR 438.5 and based on DVHA's actual experience and expected costs; - Not include any administrative services and costs that are required to be incurred by AHS as the Single State Agency under federal law, regulation, or the Global Commitment to Health Demonstration Special Terms and Conditions.
-Such administrative services and costs that cannot be part of the capitation rate include: eligibility determinations, Single State Agency Central Office and External Quality Review Organization (EQRO), administration of a State Fair Hearing system, the Beneficiary Support System in 42 CFR 438.71 and STC 30, and the provider screening and enrollment process under 42 CFR 438.602(b); - Include only costs for services included under 42 CFR 438.3(c)(1)(ii) and services specifically authorized in the Global Commitment to Health Demonstration Special Terms and Conditions.
+Such administrative services and costs that cannot be part of the capitation rate include: eligibility determinations, Single State Agency Central Office and External Quality Review Organization (EQRO), administration of a State Fair Hearing system, the Beneficiary Support System in 42 CFR 438.71 and STC 31, and the provider screening and enrollment process under 42 CFR 438.602(b); - Include only costs for services included under 42 CFR 438.3(c)(1)(ii) and services specifically authorized in the Global Commitment to Health Demonstration Special Terms and Conditions.

 The PMPM rate process and resulting rates are mechanisms that support program monitoring but do not affect available program funding.
-Demonstration PMPM fixed rates for the period from January 1, 2018 through December 31, 2018 are as follows; effective July, 1, 2018, rates have been adjusted to reflect SUD IMD allowable expenditures.
+Demonstration PMPM fixed rates for the period from January 1, 2019 through December 31, 2019 are as follows: